-Proposals submitted in response to this program solicitation should be prepared and submitted in accordance with the general guidelines contained in the NSF Proposal & Award Policies & Procedures Guide (PAPPG)10.
+Proposals submitted in response to this program solicitation should be prepared and submitted in accordance with the general guidelines contained in the NSF Proposal & Award Policies & Procedures Guide (PAPPG).
 Successful proposals are likely to include the following elements:

-- Knowledge base for the project: Successful proposals are expected to delineate the knowledge base from which the project is built.
+- 1. Knowledge base for the project: Successful proposals are expected to delineate the knowledge base from which the project is built.
 This grounding may be accomplished through a survey of relevant literature and summaries of findings of prior work.
-In particular, if the proposed project is building from previous work funded by NSF, a summary of the work, relevant findings, and lessons learned is an important component of the proposal. - Project evaluation plan: For all proposals except ICT Capacity-Building, an appropriate evaluation plan should be included for all projects, along with project personnel dedicated to evaluation of project activities.
-Evaluation activities may be conducted by an independent external evaluator, by qualified members of the project team, or guided by a project advisory board 11.
-Evaluation activities should be aligned with proposed activities and expected outcomes - Relevant research questions: For projects that include a research component, the research questions should be aligned with the research plan, project activities, and expected outcomes, and be answerable through data generated by or related to the proposed project activities.
+In particular, if the proposed project is building from previous work funded by NSF, a summary of the work, relevant findings, and lessons learned is an important component of the proposal. - 2.
+Project evaluation plan: For all proposals except ICT Capacity-Building, an appropriate evaluation plan should be included for all projects, along with project personnel dedicated to evaluation of project activities.
+Evaluation activities may be conducted by an independent external evaluator, by qualified members of the project team, or guided by a project advisory board.
+Evaluation activities should be aligned with proposed activities and expected outcomes. - 3.
+Relevant research questions: For projects that include a research component, the research questions should be aligned with the research plan, project activities, and expected outcomes, and be answerable through data generated by or related to the proposed project activities. - 4.
 Dissemination plan: All projects should contain a plan for dissemination of project efforts through appropriate channels.
-These channels may include - 4.
-Dissemination plan: All projects should contain a plan for dissemination of project efforts through appropriate channels.
-These channels may include study registration 12, presentation of results in public forums including conferences and workshops, publication of research findings and materials in appropriate venues, and/or engagement in virtual and face-to-face communities.
-The IUSE: EHR program requires the use of Creative Commons licensing for new materials and release of computer code under an intellectual property license allowing others to use and build on the work 13. - 5.
+These channels may include study registration, presentation of results in public forums including conferences and workshops, publication of research findings and materials in appropriate venues, and/or engagement in virtual and face-to-face communities.
+The IUSE: EDU program requires the use of Creative Commons licensing for new materials and release of computer code under an intellectual property license allowing others to use and build on the work. - 5.
 Sustainability: All projects should consider sustainability of efforts after the completion of funding.
 Sustainability should also be considered in the design of hardware and software to enable project efforts to be continued following system upgrades.

-References and notes:
+References and Notes: